 Endovascular and open abdominal aortic aneurysm repair are performed in the operating room.
 Endovascular aortic aneurysm repair takes place in a special “hybrid operating room” — a traditional operating room equipped with the latest image guidance technology that is only available at a few hospitals worldwide.

 Park in one of the West Campus parking garages, located at 170 Pilgrim Rd. and 110 Francis St. Valet parking is available in front of the Rosenberg Building on Deaconess Road.
-Take your garage ticket with you — parking is discounted for patients, family and friends.
-Of course, family and friends may accompany you and are welcome to stay.
+Take your garage ticket with you — parking is discounted for patients.